Designing for Apple watch

 As with all new or emerging technologies, there are bound to be those with opposing views and opinions on how beneficial, superficial, useful or even gimmicky a product will be.
 The Apple Watch is by no means an exception to this rule.

-When the watch was first unveiled in last year’s Apple keynote, back in September 2014, it divided the Studio here at Other Media.
-Obviously, on one side, the diehard Apple fans (boys and girls) of the 3rd Floor* jumped straight on-board with renewed vigour and excitement as their beloved Apple proclaimed that they were to release their first new product since the iPad back in 2010.
+When the watch was first unveiled back in September 2014’s Apple keynote, it divided the Studio here at Other Media.
+Obviously, on one side, the diehard Apple fans (boys and girls) jumped straight on-board with renewed vigour and excitement as their beloved Apple proclaimed that they were to release their first new product since the iPad back in 2010.
 Others, myself included, were more sceptical and dismissed the concept of another, potentially over-the-top digital watch interface.
 The purist in me would never consider giving up the mechanised beauty of an analogue timepiece.

 However, as with all things ‘new’*, the creative, brand and business opportunities that come along with these types of products can be huge.
 Here at Other Media we are lucky enough to have some clients who are as innovative and forward-thinking as we aim to be.
 So, when we approached them regarding the watch they were just as excited and challenged us to see what we could do with their brands to bring them into this untapped market.